This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

 Most people only see a small percentage of what you actually post on your blog.

-Draft a quick email with a summary of your blog post and send it to your list each time you publish.
+Draft a quick email with a summary of your blog post and send it to your list each time you publish a new post.

-This is a great way to guarantee that your subscribers know what’s going on on the blog and it gives them an opportunity to ask questions to you directly.
+This is a great way to guarantee that your subscribers know what?s going on on the blog, and it allows them to ask questions to you directly.